-AU encourages learners to use ProctorU wherever possible, but recognizes you might prefer to have your online exam invigilated in person.
+AU encourages students to use ProctorU wherever possible, but recognizes you might prefer to have your online exam invigilated in person.

 If you’re unable to book with an approved external invigilator, and you are unable to use ProctorU, you can contact your faculty for alternate arrangements:

 - Faculty of Business: Contact the Student Support Centre